-Assembly Bill 218 seeks to amend existing laws regarding foreign ownership of agricultural land in Wisconsin.
-The bill significantly reduces the maximum acreage that certain foreign persons can own from 640 acres to 50 acres of agricultural land.
-It also narrows the scope of land subject to this limitation, applying it only to land classified as agricultural for property tax purposes, while excluding forestry land.
+Assembly Bill 218 aims to amend existing laws regarding foreign ownership of agricultural land in Wisconsin.
+The bill significantly reduces the maximum acreage that certain foreign persons can own from 640 acres to 50 acres and specifies that the limitation applies only to land classified as agricultural for property tax purposes, excluding forestry land.
 Additionally, the bill expands the definition of "covered foreign persons" to include foreign governments and raises the ownership threshold for entities to be classified as foreign-owned from 20% to 25%.
-The divestiture period for foreign persons who exceed the acreage limit is also reduced from four years to three years.
+It also introduces a new provision that prohibits covered foreign persons from acquiring any real property within 10 miles of military installations and establishes a divestiture period of three years for those who exceed the acreage limit.

 Statutes affected: Bill Text: 710.01, 710.02(title), 710.02